emme-e/TEMPTRACK/README.md

 A = float(input("Enter cross-sectional area A (m²): "))
 fourier_plot(k, A)
 ```
-For hypothesis testing and inputting values
+For hypothesis testing and inputting values.
 ```python
 >>>from fourier_law
 >>>import fourier_law